The History and Heritage of Western Illinois University

 With more than a century of growth and development, and over 100,000 living alumni, Western Illinois University maintains a strong sense of community and historic commitments to student access, affordability, and success.
 Within the last two years, we have been recognized as one of the “Best in the Midwest Colleges” and as one of the “Best Value” colleges in the U.S. by the Princeton Review, as well as one of just 20 public universities ranked as a “Tier 1 Midwestern Master’s Granting Institution” by US News & World Report.

 Western Illinois University is also accredited by the Higher Learning Commission-North Central Association of Colleges and Schools.
-The University’s teacher certification programs are accredited by the National Council for the Accreditation of Teacher Education and approved by the Illinois State Board of Education.
-The University also maintains a strong commitment to discipline-based accreditation and certification, where appropriate to the discipline.
-In academic year 2009-2010, Western Illinois University maintained accreditation/certification with 11 agencies ranging from the American Speech-Language-Hearing Association to the Association to Advance Collegiate Schools of Business.
+The University’s teacher licensure programs are accredited by the National Council for the Accreditation of Teacher Education and approved by the Illinois State Board of Education.
+The University also maintains a strong commitment to discipline-based accreditation and licensure, where appropriate to the discipline.
+In academic year 2010-2011, Western Illinois University maintained accreditation/licensure with 11 agencies ranging from the American Speech-Language-Hearing Association to the Association to Advance Collegiate Schools of Business.

 These external recognitions and peer-based accreditations showcase our high academic standards, quality instruction, proven opportunities for job and graduate school placement, outstanding academic and residential facilities, exciting extracurricular activities, and institutional commitments to sustainability and affordability.